hjain2003/Study-Tracker/README.md

 # Study-Tracker
-A webapp to help you increase your efficieny and manage your studies
+A webapp to help you manage your studies

 <b>Features:</b>